 Prepare a standard and blues.
 You may sing with a backing track (phones or mp3 players with an 1/8 jack are fine, no CDs please); please inform us of your technological needs ahead of time.
-Vocalists are not required to take a solo chorus, but are encouraged to do so if they feel comfortable (if you are auditioning for combo you are required to solo).
+Vocalists are not required to take a solo chorus, but are encouraged to do so if they feel comfortable (if you are auditioning for the combo you are required to solo).
 You will be asked to sing one or all of the following: chromatic scale, major scale, harmonic minor scale, mixolydian scale (major scale with lowered 7th degree).

 The All-Stars Combo is a training and performance workshop throughout the year with an emphasis on arranging.
 Students interested in the combo program must demonstrate proficient improvisational ability, as well as an interest in learning the craft of arranging.
 Combos will meet weekly (separately from the big band) and require time commitment for at-home arranging, rehearsal and performances.

 Frequently Asked Questions from potential participants:

 Q: When does the band rehearse?

 A: The Jazz Orchestra (AKA Big Band) will rehearse from 5:45 to 7:45 pm on Tuesday nights.
 The Combo will rehearse after, from 8 to 9:30 pm on Tuesdays.

 Q: Where is rehearsal?

 Q: Are scholarships available?

 A: Yes.
 Needs-based scholarships are available by emailing SFJAZZ Education at firstname.lastname@example.org.

 Q: Does the band travel?

 A: Yes.
 We aim to travel to at least one out-of-state (or international) festival per year.
 In previous years the band has been to Boston, New Orleans and New York City.
 We raise funds to cover most or all of the travel costs in these cases.
 Both the Orchestra and the Combo also aim to travel to local jazz festivals such as Monterey and Healdsburg.